-- D. Shean was supported by NASA NESSF fellowship award NNX12AN36H.
-I. Joughin was supported by NASA Cryosphere awards NNX15AD54G and NNX17AG54G and NSF OPP award 1643285.
-B. Smith was supported by NASA Cryosphere award NNX13AP96G.
-P. Dutrieux was supported by NSF OPP award 1643285 and the UW Applied Physics Laboratory.
-E. Berthier was supported by the French Space Agency through the TOSCA program.
-We acknowledge Claire Porter, Paul Morin, and others at the Polar Geospatial Center (NSF ANT-1043681) who managed tasking, ordering, and distribution of the L1B commercial stereo imagery under the NGA NextView license.
-We thank Oleg Alexandrov, Zack Moratto and Scott McMichael for additional development of the Ames Stereo Pipeline with support from the NASA Cryosphere program.
-We thank Stefan - Ligtenberg and Peter Kuipers Munneke for providing RACMO SMB products.
-Howard Conway and Nick Holschuh offered productive comments on an earlier version of this manuscript.
-Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research - 680 Center.
+Acknowledgements.
+We acknowledge Claire Porter, Paul Morin, and others at the Polar Geospatial Center (NSF ANT-1043681), who managed tasking, ordering, and distribution of the L1B commercial stereo imagery under the NGA NextView license.
+We thank Oleg Alexandrov, Zack Moratto, and Scott McMichael for additional development of the Ames Stereo Pipeline with support from the NASA Cryosphere program.
+We thank Stefan Ligtenberg and Peter Kuipers Munneke for providing RACMO SMB products.
+Howard Conway and Nick Holschuh offered productive comments on an earlier version of this paper.
+Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.
 The SPOT-5 DEMs and imagery were provided at no cost by the French Space Agency (CNES) through the SPIRIT International Polar Year project (Korona et al., 2009).
-We thank two anonymous reviewers for their thoughtful comments and suggestions, which improved this manuscript.
+We thank two anonymous reviewers for their thoughtful comments and suggestions, which improved this paper.